Learn / Guides / SaaS startup guide

 You may be a small team without a formalized vision & mission statement, but you should already know what your goals are, what is important to you, and how you want to work together.

-The process continues with video submissions, interviews with the HR team, and a paid multi-day task—the whole journey can take around 6-8 weeks, in line with the belief that hiring right is better than hiring fast.
+The process continues with video submissions, interviews with the HR team and hiring managers, and a paid multi-day task—the whole journey can take around 6-8 weeks, in line with the belief that hiring right is better than hiring fast.
 Reviewing a candidate’s work and interactions with the rest of the team also helps us get a really good understanding of whether, and how, they would fit in if they were offered the role.

 If you want a more in-depth look at the process and the rationale behind it, you can listen to our Director of Marketing Nick Heim in the video below + check out the podcast interview with our hiring partner Recruitee in the resources list at the bottom of the chapter.